SolboxOSS/rcloneview-support/howto/remote-storage-connection-settings/add-oath-online-login.md

 date: 2025-06-23
 author: Jay
 ---
-# How to Connect Cloud Remotes Using OAuth or Online Login
+# How to Connect Cloud Remotes Using Browser Based Login.

 RcloneView allows you to easily connect to major cloud providers using **OAuth or browser-based login**.
 Most these remotes only require a remote name.
 You can leave the Options tab untouched—just proceed to login via browser.